 Apply for management roles

-Another reason to keep your resume up-to-date is for as and when you wish to apply for management jobs at work.
+Another reason to keep your resume up-to-date is for when you wish to apply for management jobs at work.
 Even though you already work for the firm, you may still need to submit a resume with your application.

 Is your resume style and structure the best it could be?
 If it isn’t, it might be worth hiring a resume writer to improve it for you.
 That way, you’ll give yourself the best chance of getting the job!